FC Barcelona 6–1 Paris Saint-Germain FC: Summary

+First half

+Three minutes into the match, Luis Suárez scored the first goal of the game after heading the ball over the line before it was cleared by Thomas Meunier.
+Paris Saint-Germain's Layvin Kurzawa scored an own goal in an attempt to block a shot by Andrés Iniesta in the 40th minute.

+Second half

 Players prepare for a free kick moments before Barcelona's sixth goal.

-The second leg was played on 8 March at the Camp Nou in Barcelona.
-Once again, the two teams came into the match having won their league games, Barcelona 5–0 vs. Celta Vigo and Paris Saint-Germain 1–0 against Nancy.

-The game had an attendance of 96,290.
-Barcelona's Luis Suárez scored the first goal of the game in the 3rd minute after heading the ball over the line before it was cleared by Thomas Meunier.
-In the 40th minute, Paris Saint-Germain's Layvin Kurzawa scored an own goal in an attempt to block a shot by Andrés Iniesta.
-The third goal came in the 50th minute via a penalty scored by Lionel Messi after Neymar was fouled by Thomas Meunier.
-Barcelona's hopes were seemingly brought down after Edinson Cavani scored Paris Saint-Germain's only goal in the 62nd minute, leaving them requiring three more to win due to the away goals rule now favoring the away side, PSG.
-Therefore, if Barcelona had only won 5–1, PSG would have won because they scored away, but Barcelona had not, thus winning the away goals 1–0.
-Neymar scored two goals in the closing stages – a free kick in the 88th minute and a penalty kick when Luis Suárez was fouled in the 90+1st – to make it 5–1.
-In the final seconds of the match, Neymar delivered a cross into the penalty area, and Sergi Roberto scored their sixth and final goal in the 90+5th minute, thus winning the game 6–1 and advancing to the quarter finals 6–5 on aggregate.
+Five minutes after the restart, Neymar was fouled by Thomas Meunier in the penalty box, and Lionel Messi converted the penalty.
+Edinson Cavani scored Paris Saint-Germain's only goal in the 62nd minute, leaving them requiring three more to win due to the away goals rule now favoring PSG, who scored one away goal compared to Barcelona, who scored none.
+Neymar scored two goals in the closing stages – a free kick in the 88th minute and a penalty kick when Luis Suárez was fouled in the first minute of injury time – to make it 5–1.
+In the final seconds of the match, Neymar delivered a cross into the penalty area.
+Sergi Roberto scored Barcelona's sixth and final goal in the fifth minute of injury time, thus winning the game 6–1 and advancing to the quarter finals 6–5 on aggregate.